Here we share some essential etiquettes, customs, and cultural and civic practices in Japan to prepare you for your adventure.

 Ready to go?
 Just one more thing to keep in mind – Japanese etiquette and customs.
 That distinctly Japanese way of life that is part intimidating for first-time visitors, and part “I’m definitely not at home and this so exciting!”
 Japanese culture is so visible yet so unspoken.
 That feeling of trying to follow the rules or trying to understand what the rule even is (like the social norms of eating at a restaurant or riding on the subway), keeps you on your toes, adding something even more special to your experiences on each day of your trip.

-But don’t worry, Japan is a welcoming and forgiving country to foreigners.
+But don’t worry, Japan is a welcoming and forgiving country for foreigners.
 So long as you are respectful, you are not expected to follow every rule of conduct.
 With that said, it will make your trip even more rewarding and memorable if you gain a general understanding of Japanese culture.
 Yes, there’s a lot to learn, but let’s start with the basics.
 Here are the 20 things you should know before visiting Japan.

 1. To bow or not to bow

-Offering a bow is a Japanese way of greeting, acknowledgment, respect and more.
+Offering a bow is a Japanese way of greeting, acknowledgment, respect, and more.
 As a foreigner, it can get a little uncomfortable when you’re greeted with a profusion of bowing.
 If you’re not comfortable, you’re not expected to bow as a foreigner.
 However, a slight nod and a simple handshake are totally acceptable.

 At shops and restaurants, customers are typically welcomed by the staff with the greeting “Irasshaimase”.
 Again, a slight nod would be nice for those who want to reciprocate the greeting, but you are not required to respond.